My Way: A Musical Tribute!

 The musical score is constructed in a way that the music almost never stops.
 It was our intention that dialogue is given underneath solo piano in many of the “banter sections.”
 It is important the performance appears seamless to the audience.
 We also constructed the arrangements to delay any audience applause until certain key moments.

 The show contains a number of optional dance breaks.
 We were fortunate in the workshop production of My Way to have two Broadway caliber dancers in the cast.
 Dance is a wonderful element and adds much to the production, if you have the talent to pull it off.
-Remember that Sinatra himself was a very good dancer.
-Watch the film version of ON THE TOWN and look at those great musical numbers with Gene Kelly if you don’t believe me.
 The important thing is that the choreography be stylish and not call attention to itself.
 You’ll find when you look at the score little tributes to Astaire, Kelly, and others.
 The choreography should not look like traditional musical theatre choreography but rather social dancing that is motivated by the music and the location.
 It should posses class and style and look completely effortless.
 Never be afraid to let people stand still in a spotlight and “sell the song.”
 After all, these are some of the greatest tunes of the Twentieth century.

 Character, theme, and style:

 Each of the four characters is unique.
-Each actor represents a different yet distinctive aspect of the Sinatra mystique.
+Each actor represents a different yet distinctive aspect of the singers mystique.
 Yet, the actors are also playing themselves.
 It is important that they feel comfortable enough to bring their own experiences to their role.
-If you’ll look closely at how the songs are arranged, you’ll begin to find that each medley contains several scenarios such as “boy meets girl, boy loses girl” etc. In fact, the topic of love, seduction, and romance occupies most of Sinatra’s 1360 recordings.
-Therefore, My Way is largely about the subject of romance and relationships.
-What it meant to Sinatra and what it means to each of us.
+If you’ll look closely at how the songs are arranged, you’ll begin to find that each medley contains several scenarios such as “boy meets girl, boy loses girl” etc. Therefore, My Way is largely about the subject of romance and relationships.
+What it meant to the performers of this era and what it means to each of us.
 A secondary theme that runs through the script is how do you teach someone to be “cool?”
 You’ll notice that Man #1 and Woman #1 have many lessons to teach the younger couple on both of these topics.
 You will also notice that we use direct address to involve the audience.
 One of the potential traps for a director is to let the musical become too “presentational” and too “audience centered.”
 You need to maintain the audience connection without sacrificing the “epic feel” of the piece.
-Remember it is a musical tribute and celebration of Sinatra and not a cabaret performance in which each singer interprets the song in his or her own personal way.
-We are paying tribute to Sinatra and the reasons he recorded these great tunes in the first place.
-Direct and shape all the performances through a “Sinatra musical filter.”
+Remember it is a musical tribute and celebration of a great singer and not a cabaret performance in which each singer interprets the song in his or her own personal way.
 Keep it light, fast and fresh.
 The actors should be having just as much fun as the audience.

-Whatever you do, do not let anyone do an imitation of Sinatra!!!
+Whatever you do, do not let anyone do an imitations of anyone.
 That is a sure fire ticket to disaster.
-What is important is to have everyone connected to the production listen to as many of Sinatra’s recordings as you can get your hands on.
+What is important is to have everyone connected to the production listen to as many recordings as you can get your hands on.
 Then get the performers to “channel” what they feel and hear from those recordings.
-Try to use Sinatra’s phrasing and musical sense whenever possible without imitating his idiosyncratic vocal mannerisms.
-You are after the essence, style, and cool of the way Sinatra interpreted a great song, not an exact duplication of his performance.
-The one thing I do recommend you attempt to duplicate is Sinatra’s enunciation.
-Nobody is better at hitting final consonants than “Old Blue Eyes.”
-The music is always your guide and the arrangements your anchor.
+You are after the essence, style, and cool of the way a great vocalist interpreted a great song, not an exact duplication of their performances.
+The one thing I do recommend you attempt to enunciate.
+Nobody is better at hitting final consonants than these classic sinergs The music is always your guide and the arrangements your anchor.
 Cast great singers and then have them perform these songs with style and grace.

-Do not allow actors to ad-lib lines to the audience or add extra Sinatra bits.
+Do not allow actors to ad-lib lines to the audience or add bits that are not scripted.

-It is recommended that you do not use any recorded music (Sinatra or other) during pre show or intermission.
+It is recommended that you do not use any recorded music during pre show or intermission.

 Elegant sophisticated evening cocktail attire (Shorter dresses Act, I longer Act II.
 Must be able to move)